rehierl/abstract-properties/09-0-partial-orders/4-0-family-of-scopes.md

 <!-- ======================================================================= -->
 ## requirements

-For an arbitrary family of sets of elements `S` to correspond with a toset, the following requirements must be met:
+For an arbitrary family of sets of elements `S` to correspond with a poset, the following requirements must be met:

 (**1**) Since the intention of such a family of sets is to ultimately form an